ansys/optical-automation/CONTRIBUTE.rst

 Installation
 ------------

-clone and install in development mode with:
+Clone and install in development mode with:

 .. code::